-In accordance with article 24 of the Board of Directors Regulations, all directors may, in order to obtain assistance in carrying out their duties, obtain from the Company the advising required to fulfil their duties.
-To this end the Company will set up adequate channels which, in special circumstances, may include external advising paid for by the Company.
-In any case, the engagement must necessarily concern specific problems of certain importance and complexity arising in the course of carrying out their duties.
-The decision to hire external services must be reported to the Chairman of the Company and may be vetoed by the Board of Directors if it is shown that: a) it is not necessary for correct discharge of the duties entrusted to the external directors. b) The cost is not reasonable in light of the importance of the problem and of the company's assets and income, or c) the technical assistance in question may be provided adequately by experts and technical personnel of the Company.
+Yes X No Describe the pro ocedure In accordance with article 24 of the Board Regulations, all directors may, in order to obtain assistance in carrying out their duties, obtain from the Company the advising required to fulfil their duties.
+To this end the Company will set up adequate channels which, in special 01 gagement must necessarily concern specific ties.
+The decision to hire external services must be reported to the Chairman of the Company and may be vetoed by the Board of Directors if it is shown that: a) it is not necessary for correct discharge of the duties entrusted to the external directors, b) the cost is not reasonable in light of the importance of the problem and of the company's assets and income, or c) the technical assistance in question may be provided adequately by experts and technical personnel of the Company.